 Other Types of Back Surgery Mistakes in Miami

-Most spinal surgery errors occur as a result of a surgeon's slip of the hand or poor judgment call.
-Sometimes people may end up as a quadriplegic because a doctor failed to treat a condition or misdiagnosed it.
+Sometimes people may end up as quadriplegic because a doctor failed to treat a condition or misdiagnosed it.
 Here are some examples of medical negligence that can lead to paralysis:

-- Misdiagnosis.
-A patient suffering from back pain was diagnosed with a mild compression fracture by a doctor at a local hospital and was prescribed physical therapy.
-The pain continued to get worse and was later discovered to be a burst fracture in which a broken bone had penetrated the spinal cord, causing the patient to suffer partial paralysis of the legs.
+- Misdiagnosis: A patient suffering from back pain was diagnosed with a mild compression fracture by a doctor at a local hospital and was prescribed physical therapy.
+The pain continued to worsen and was later discovered to be a burst fracture in which a broken bone had penetrated the spinal cord, causing the patient to suffer partial paralysis of the legs.

-- Wrong-site surgery.
-Surgeons at a Medical Center operated on the wrong location on three patients who underwent spine surgery, despite taking recommended steps to prevent such errors, prompting federal and state health inspectors to cite the hospital for problems in its surgical service.
+- Wrong-site surgery: Surgeons at a Medical Center operated on the wrong location on three patients who underwent spine surgery, despite taking recommended steps to prevent such errors.
+This prompted federal and state health inspectors to cite the hospital for problems in the surgical service delivery.
 In all three cases, the surgeons apparently miscounted the patient's vertebrae and operated on a vertebra directly above or below the diseased segment.